rbisdorff/Digraph3/docSphinx/tutorial.rst

 	*----- saving performance tableau in XMCDA 2.0 format  -------------*
 	File: tutorialPerfTab.xml saved !

 The resulting XML file my be visualized in a browser window (other than Chrome or Chromium)  with a corresponding XMCDA style sheet (`see here <_static/tutorialPerfTab.xml>`_).
-Hitting ``Ctrl U`` in Firefox will opoen a window showing the underlying xml encoded raw text.
-It is thus possible to easily edit and update as needed a given performance tableau.
+Hitting ``Ctrl U`` in Firefox will open a browser window showing the underlying xml encoded raw text.
+It is thus possible to easily edit and update as needed a given performance tableau instance.
 Reinstantiating again a corresponding updated *odg* object goes like follow:
         >>> pt = XMCDA2PerformanceTableau('tutorialPerfTab')
         >>> odg = BipolarOutrankingDigraph(t)
 	>>> odg.showRelationTable()